Free Wales Army: Aberfan

-There was alleged to be a large turnout of uniformed members of the paramilitary present at the conference, who subsequently marched along the high street of the town while brandishing flags and chanting hymns.
-Given the controversary surrounding the Clywedog bombing a year preceding the disaster, there is reason to believe that the authorities did not take the ultimatum lightly.
+There was alleged to be a turnout of uniformed members of the paramilitary present at the conference, who subsequently marched along the high street of the town while brandishing flags and chanting hymns.
+Given the controversy surrounding the Clywedog bombing a year preceding the disaster, there is reason to believe that the authorities did not take the ultimatum lightly.
 It is not known how much impact this intervention ultimately had on the outcome of the dispute; however, the commission agreed the following Friday that £5,000 was to be paid to the families of the victims.
+For their intervention, the APA gifted Coslett and Julian Cayo-Evans gold watch chains, although Coslett refused his gift, believing it to be morally reprehensible to accept a gift from them.
+John Summers popularised the narrative that the threats had secured the compensation money, but it was dismissed as "undiluted rubbish" by defence counsel Aubrey Myerson during the organisation's 1969 trial.
+During his imprisonment following the 1969 trial, Coslett alleged that his food had been contaminated with faeces by the stepson of Daily Express journalist John Christopher, who had previously been threatened by the FWA after refusing to publish material regarding the organisation's involvement in the Aberfan dispute.
+Christopher's stepson was imprisoned alongside Coslett for embezzlement and worked in the kitchen at HM Prison Swansea.
 Despite his frustrations with the FWA, John Jenkins credited the group’s intervention in the dispute, along with its disruption of the Llyn Celyn opening ceremony, as its “finest achievement.”
-However, Jenkins clarified that the FWA lacked the necessary technical skills and materials to carry out its threats, and would have required MAC to make good on them.
+However, Jenkins claimed that the FWA lacked the necessary technical skills and materials to carry out its threats, and would have required MAC to make good on them.